 According to Anka Rising, a nonprofit organization whose mission is to combat and eradicate modern-day slavery, that is the estimated number of men, women, and children who are exploited sexually on any given day for the commercial benefit of others.

 And, while the sale of humans is only third on the list of the world’s largest illegal trade commodities, the industry is growing faster than the drugs and weapons industries, respectively the largest and second-largest trade commodities in the world.

-Fortunately, governments across the United States have been taking notice.
+Fortunately, local governments across the United States have been taking notice and taking action.

 On the west coast, the Metropolitan King City Council of Washington State recently and unanimously “passed a motion to create a public awareness campaign with the Port of Seattle and the City of Seattle” that will highlight and prevent human trafficking.